fate-srd/book-of-hanz-content/BookOfHanz2021.md

 A similar issue occurs when you get to things like ‘if a player wants there to be a hidden passage, give it a chance to exist.’
 And here we get to the crux of the matter, truly.

 I’ve described this kind of ‘gated event’ structure a bit before.
-There’s nothing wrong with puzzles that are meant to be solved Jigsaw puzzles are clearly meant to be solved, and the challenge of the jigsaw is figuring out how to do it.
+There’s nothing wrong with puzzles that are meant to be solved.
+Jigsaw puzzles are clearly meant to be solved, and the challenge of the jigsaw is figuring out how to do it.
 That’s a lot of fun!

 But other things exist that let you make pictures.
 Like crayons.
 And crayons let you make any picture you want.
 That’s crazy!
 Where’s the challenge!
 How do you know you’ve done it right?